Henylab/DSBMNet-HAD/README.md

 # DSBMNet-HAD
 Implementation scripts of DSBMNet for hyperspectral anomaly detection.
-The paper is currently under peer review, and more details will be released soon.
+The manuscript is currently under peer review, and more details will be released soon.

 ## Setup